Colleges by Location

 Apart from academics, UNH provides a vibrant campus life.
 There are numerous student organizations, sports teams, and clubs that cater to different interests and passions.
 The university's Division I athletics program, known as the Wildcats, competes in the America East Conference.
 UNH also boasts a beautiful campus, surrounded by nature and offering picturesque views that enhance the overall student experience.
 With its academic excellence, focus on research, and engaging campus life, the University of New Hampshire provides a well-rounded education to its students.

 Located in Durham, NH, University of New Hampshire is a public university.
-Its campus is 2,600 acres in size.
-This school uses a semester-based calendar.
-It has an acceptance rate of 86%.
-The freshman retention rate at University of New Hampshire is 85.8% and the six-year graduation rate is 78%.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 88%.
+The freshman retention rate at University of New Hampshire is 87.3% and the six-year graduation rate is 76%.

 Quick Facts